 Last week the scuttlebutt around the strangely popular world of tech corporate acquisitions was that Microsoft had purchased Sunrise Calendar, a good-looking and well-received alternative to built-in calendar apps on Android and iOS.
 Today Microsoft has stated that yes indeed, they bought it, though they haven't confirmed the reported $100 million dollar price tag.
+The confirmation came in the form of a YouTube video that has oddly been set to private, but various news outlets including VentureBeat got a look at it before it went dark.
 Read More

 Since the ye olde days of wired-syncing on Blackberry, I've loved calendar apps.
 It's the app I use most on my phone, and so I'm always curious to try out new ones.
 SolCalendar looks especially lovely, so I gave it a trial run.

 Setup was a breeze.
 It has on-screen instructions and immediately synced with my Google calendar without me having to log in or anything.
 Interestingly enough, it found a calendar to sync that I don't actually have (Nike Calendar?), but whatever.
 All my real calendars in Google showed up too.

 When opening the calendar, the default view is the monthly display.
 Read More

 Week Calendar may be another iOS hand-me-down, but it's a good one - an intuitive interface and comprehensive feature set have made it one of most popular calendar apps to hit Apple's App Store.
 Android has no shortage of calendar options available, but few are this simple to use.